luyadev/luya-composer/README.md

 LUYA will now import those blocks when running the `import` command.

+> For root packages there is a `symlink` property available inside luya section of extra in order to disable the symlink of luya binary into application folder.

 ## Local Testing for Composer Plugin Development

 In order to test the luya composer plugins you have to create a new folder **outside of the current luya-composer folder** and include the the composer package with a composer.json as following: